Aknīste Municipality

-Aknīste Municipality (Aknīstes novads) is a former municipality in Selonia, Latvia.
-The municipality was formed in 2009 by merging Aknīste town with its countryside territory, Asare parish and Gārsene parish, the administrative centre being Aknīste.
-In 2010 Aknīste parish was created from the countryside territory of Aknīste town.
+Aknīste Municipality (Aknīstes novads) was a municipality in Selonia, Latvia.
+The municipality was formed in 2009 by merging Aknīste town with its countryside territory, Asare Parish and Gārsene Parish of the former Jēkabpils district.
+The administrative centre was Aknīste.
+In 2010 Aknīste Parish was created from the countryside territory of Aknīste town.

 The population in 2020 was 2,520.

 On 1 July 2021, Aknīste Municipality ceased to exist and its territory was merged into Jēkabpils Municipality.